eficode-academy/istio-katas/02-deployment-patterns.md

 ___

-Stop sending traffic to `v3` with `./scripts/loop-query.sh.
+Stop sending traffic to `v3` with `./scripts/loop-query.sh -h 'x-test: use-v3'`.

 Remove the `name-v1` subset from `name-dr.yaml` file.